bekk/bekk-christmas/post/opensource/how-to-contribute-to-open-source.md

 -   help out on troubleshooting other people's issues
 -   give feedback on pull requests

+### Before you start working

+Look for the *README* or the *CONTRIBUTING* file first, you'll usually find those at the repository's root folder.

+The maintainers might have a set of requirements that you should fulfill before you start working.
+Maybe its signing a Contributor License Agreement [like the .NET Foundation has](https://cla.dotnetfoundation.org/) or following steps for testing your changes before you create the pull request.

 ### Work on your issue

 Once you've found an issue you're comfortable working on, [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository to your account and [clone your fork](https://git-scm.com/docs/git-clone) to your local machine.

-Choose a [Git-workflow](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches) that suits your preferred way of working on Git and start coding!
+Choose a [Git-workflow](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches) that suits your preferred way of working on Git and start your work!

 When picking an issue and committing time to work on it, it's good practice to write a comment on the issue stating that you're keen on helping out.
-This let's the repository maintainers know that someone's working on it, they might even assign you to the issue 😀
+This lets the repository maintainers know that someone's working on it, they might even assign you to the issue 😀

 _Tip: refer your pull request and issue by using `#<issue/pull request id>`.
 This generates a link to the issue/pull request._